-When I first start working with a new student we discuss their individual goals and motivations: are they academic, personal, and what exactly do they need help with?
+When starting, we discuss individual goals and motivations: are they academic, personal, professional?
+What do you need help with?
 Writing, fluency, reading, speaking, all of the above?
-We meet in person, discuss student goals and review the course syllabus (if any), and then address possible strategies for achieving student goals.
-How can I help the student achieve their personal Spanish-learning goals?
+We discuss current goals and come up with a plan for achieving them.

 BA in Spanish and Portuguese from UCBerkeley